EasyScience/EasyReflectometryLib/_sources/calculators.rst

 Calculators & Optimisation
 ==========================

-:py:mod:`EasyReflectometry` is built on the :py:mod:`easyScience` framework which facilities the use of a range of different reflectometry calculation engines and optimiser solutions.
+:py:mod:`EasyReflectometry` is built on the :py:mod:`EasyScience` framework which facilities the use of a range of different reflectometry calculation engines and optimiser solutions.
 Currently, :py:mod:`EasyReflectometry` can offer two different calculation engines, namely:

 * `refnx`_